NOTES FROM THE STUDIO LAB PHOTOGRAPHY OF CRYSTALS: ENCOUNTERS WITH ART AND SCIENCE MARCH AND APRIL 2023

-SERENADE -Photograph of crystalline tartaric acid found in wine. -NEW!
+SERENADE -Photograph of crystalline tartaric acid found in wine.

 NEWS FROM THE STUDIO/LAB: